Lay the cheesecloth over one of the cups.

 Notes on commercial cheesemaking:

-Rennet is also used to help curd formation.
+Rennet is also used to help curd formation by many cheese-makers.
 It cleaves a piece from casein molecules, which, like the hydrogen ions, cause them to clump together.

-Mature cheeses also have other bacteria and mould added to give the cheese more flavour and to change the texture. e.g. swiss cheese uses lactobacillus to form the curds, then other bacteria to remove the lactic acid to add other flavours and to make the holes.
+Mature cheeses (which take longer to make than simple/quick cheeses) have other bacteria and mould cultures added to give the cheese more flavour and to change the texture. e.g. swiss cheese uses lactobacillus to form the curds, then other bacteria to remove the lactic acid to add other flavours and to make the holes.

 Notes on spoiled milk:

 When milk is pasteurized most bacteria is killed, including harmful pathogens E.coli and Salmonella.
 However some spores and some kinds of bacteria survive e.g. lactobacilli.
 Milk "spoiling" i.e. forming curds when it gets old, is due to the lactobacillus bacteria growing and producing acid.
-Spoiled milk may also contain harmful bacteria which have grown from spores, so should not be drunk.
+Although lactobacillus is harmless, spoiled milk may also contain harmful bacteria which have grown from spores, so should not be drunk.

 See the attached cheese booklet, for an inedible version of this activity run as a stand alone in a science museum (the curds are separated in a centrifuge for speed).